Bombardier Learjet 85, Canada

 The Learjet 85 is fitted with personalised LED lighting, which includes individual table lighting, reading lights, aisle lighting and race track lighting in the passenger service unit.

-Orders and deliveries
+Learjet 85 orders and deliveries

-As of July 2010, Bombardier has an order of 60 Learjet 85s.
+As of July 2010, Bombardier had an order of 60 Learjet 85s.

 Rizon (headquartered in Bahrain) has ordered four Learjet 85s in February 2009.
 A Learjet 85 was ordered by Synergy Aerospace in August 2008.

 As of July 2008, Bombardier had 45 orders and 90 as options for Learjet 85.
 They include ExecuJet Aviation Group (6), VistaJet (11) and London Air Services (5) of Canada.
-Certification is expected in 2012 and the first deliveries will begin to Flexjet subsequently.

 Cabin

 The cabin also consists of 14 large windows of size 12 x 16in, which provide natural light and striking views in-flight.
 The cabin can seat up to ten passengers even if a divan is installed.
-There will also be a 100ft³ external baggage space and 30ft³ of interior space available in the Learjet 85.
+There is also a 100ft³ external baggage space and 30ft³ of interior space available in the Learjet 85.

-Flight deck
+Flight deck of the Bombardier plane

 The engine can provide up to 6,100lb of thrust coupled with the Learjet 85 aircraft's first-class aerodynamics.